Trona, San Bernardino County, California: History

-Starting in the late 1800s mining industry set up around Searles Dry Lake to mine borax.
+In 1863, John Searles began mining for borax on the dry bed of the lake that what would later be named Searles Lake after him.

 Trona was officially established in 1913, as a self-contained company town, wholly operated by its resident mining company to house employees.
 Employees were paid in company scrip instead of cash.
 The mining company also built a library, a scrip-accepting for-profit grocery store, a school, basic housing, and minimal recreation facilities.
 The Trona Railway was built in 1913–14 to provide the town with a rail connection to the Southern Pacific (now the Union Pacific) line at Searles.
 The railway still operates today.

 Economic booms and busts followed.
 Its most notable boom occurred during World War I, when Trona was the only reliable American source of potash, an important element used in the production of gunpowder.
 In 1974, the company, now known as American Potash, was bought by Kerr-McGee, who did not want a company town.
-Their attempts to make everybody leave was resisted by the inhabitants.
+Their attempts to make everybody leave were resisted by the inhabitants.

 Today, Searles Valley Minerals Inc.'s soda ash processing plant remains the largest firm in town.
 Other operations nearby include evaporative salt extraction from the dry lake bed's surface, and a lime quarry.
 Searles Valley Minerals is the largest employer in Trona, and many employees live in Ridgecrest, California, commuting daily to Trona.

 Since its heyday, Trona's population has decreased, with more and more services relocating to the nearest town, Ridgecrest.